TohaRhymes/bioGWAS/readme.md

 # Examples

-Examples of usage as well as validation, ment in the paper is located in `tests` directory.
+Examples of usage as well as validation steps, described in the paper is located in `tests` directory.